TONKACADE66/calculate/README.md

 - It only excludes Fridays from the working days calculation.
 Other holidays or non-working days are not considered.
 - The function evenly distributes the target across months regardless of the number of working days in each month.

-## License
-This project is licensed under the MIT License.

----

-Feel free to adjust any sections as needed!
-Once you've uploaded your project, just replace `<repository-link>` and `<project-directory>` with the actual links.
-If you have any questions or need further assistance, let me know!